Color-Rise/shards-euler/docs/problems/problem-012.md

 === "Output"

     ```
-    [info] [...] [main-chain] Answer: 76576500
+    [info] [...] [main-chain] Answer: 749700
     ```

+However, it is **extremely** slow.
+We had to reduce the limit so it could run in a reasonable amount of time.

 ## A better and faster solution

-As expected, the above solution is **extremely** slow.
+We can do better than the above solution.

-It can be improved when considering that for every divisor up to the square root, there is by construction a corresponding divisor above it.
-In other words, we can count the number of divisors up to $\sqrt{t}$ and double that number (unless the last divisor is exactly $\sqrt{t}$, in which case we only count it once).
+Considering that for every divisor up to the square root there is by construction a corresponding divisor above it, we can count the number of divisors up to $\sqrt{t}$ and double that number &mdash; unless the last divisor is exactly $\sqrt{t}$, in which case we should only count it once.

 === "Code"